 Define Capital Structure

-A: The term "capital structure" refers to the structure of capital (equity) for a business.
-Actually more often it refers to the structure of both equity and liabilities (debt) for a business.
+The term "capital structure" refers to the structure or combination of capital (owner's equity) and liabilities (debt) for a business.

 In other words, what and how much are the sources of financing for the business?